cardinalitypuzzles/cardboard/new-hunt-setup.md

 The authorized users for a Small Board deployment are the Google users who have access to the Google Drive folder for the hunt (configured by the `GOOGLE_DRIVE_HUNT_FOLDER_ID` variable).
 To give a new user access, share the Google Drive folder with that user, and then restart Small Board using `heroku restart`.

+The new user should also be invited to the Slack workspace in order to access the puzzle Slack channels.

 ### Other Configuration